 Ronald B. Davis

 From Jacksonville, Florida Ronald Bernard Davis was the son of Dozier and Evelyn Joiner Davis.
 He had three brothers, Glenn Robert, and Reginald.
-Davis was an excellent student as a teenager, graduated from Douglas Anderson High School in 1965 and played in the school band.
-He received his bachelor degree from Florida A&M in 1969.
-Later that year Davis was recruited to Minneapolis by Thelma Gorham of the Twin Cities Industrialization Opportuntiy Center.
+Davis was an excellent student as a teenager, graduated from Douglas Anderson High School in 1965, and played in the school band.
+He received his bachelor's degree from Florida A&M in 1969.
+Later that year Davis was recruited to Minneapolis by Thelma Gorham of the Twin Cities Industrialization Opportunity Center.
 (TCIOC) to teach Black History with Mahmoud El-Kati.

 In 1970 Davis married Sheri Davis and the couple had one daughter, Kamarrie.
 He received his master’s degree in Secondary Education/Economics from the University of Minnesota in 1973.
-Also during the 1970’s Davis taught Social Studies in Junior and Senior High School in Minneapolis Public Schools and from 1977 to 1979 he was intern assistant to the Superintendent of MPS.
+Also during the 1970s, Davis taught Social Studies in Junior and Senior High School in Minneapolis Public Schools, and from 1977 to 1979 he was interning assistant to the Superintendent of MPS.

 During this time Davis taught social studies and economics.
-He also developed a “Learning Center for economics” and successfully sought out assistance from businesses for financial support .
+He also developed a “Learning Center for economics” and successfully sought out assistance from businesses for financial support.
 This endeavor forged partnerships with education and businesses.
-In the 1980’s Davis began working for Prudential Insurance Company.
+In the 1980s Davis began working for Prudential Insurance Company.
 Some of his accounts were various school districts.
 From there Davis became Vice President for W.A.
 Lang Insurance.
-Business and Education partnerships were his forte’ which resulted in the construction of the Hopkins Center for the Arts, the Ronald B. Davis Community Center and the Center for Linbergh Athletic Center.
+Business and Education partnerships were his forte’ which resulted in the construction of the Hopkins Center for the Arts, the Ronald B. Davis Community Center, and the Center for Lindbergh Athletic Center.